amir-alaj/CMPM163Labs/README.md

 Bottom right cube: This is the same as the bottom left and middle cubes just using a different texture image as well as a different normal map image.
 All other steps applied are the same.

-Top right cube: This cube creates it's own shader using a vertex shader file as well as a fragment shader.
+Top right cube: This cube creates it's own texture/shader using a vertex shader file as well as a fragment shader.
 With the fragment shader the texture2D function allows a texture to be added to it through the uniforms variable where we apply the jpg we want after setting the type to "t."

+Top left cube: This cube creates it's own texture/shader as well, although the vertex and fragment shaders are created within the html file in their own script tags.
+The major change is through the fragment shader.
+Vec2 and uv coordinates are applied through powers of 2.
+Creating a vec4 variable for the entire face of the cube gets initialized through texture2D() where the vUv (vec2) is multiplied by 2 in order to make the texture smaller.
+Using THREE.js we use the texture with the wrapS for horizontal portions of the cube and wrapT for vertical portions, then repeating it for all areas of the cube.